StrapBot/StrapBot/README.md

 > If you do not know how PM2 works, you can find more information [here](https://pm2.keymetrics.io/docs/usage/quick-start/).

 ## License
-This bot is licensed under the **GPL-3 License**, except for the `custom` folder, where you can add your very own code to add features to the bot that do NOT modify the core functionality of it.
+This bot is licensed under the **GPL-3 License**, except for the `custom` folder, where you can add your very own code to add features to the bot that do NOT modify the core functionality of it without having to open-source it.

 ## Translating
 Translations are always welcome!
 You can send a pull request to [the languages repository](https://github.com/StrapBot/languages.git) translating the bot to your language.